 Synthesia is an AI video creation tool, so it fits the broader meaning of "content generator."

 It can help turn scripts into avatar-led videos for training, product explainers, internal communication, onboarding, and simple marketing assets.
-If your content strategy includes video but you do not have a production team for every small project, this kind of tool can be useful.
+If your content strategy includes video but you do not have a production team for every small project, the format can be useful.

 Best for: Training videos, explainers, internal education, and video repurposing.